pimlie/nuxt-lambda/README.md

 Please check [Benchmarks](./BENCHMARKS.md)

+#### Remarks about `/` page

+This page uses the uuid plugin, which means its expected that checksums for the response are _never_ the same

+#### Remarks about `/about` page

+This page does a request to a 3rd pary API, differences in execution time are likely caused by variance in contacting this API

+#### Remarks about `/redirect` page

+`serverless-http` up to `v2.3.1` contains a [bug](https://github.com/dougmoscrop/serverless-http/pull/137) which causes Nuxt.js redirections to fail unless a previous header has been set

-#### Running the benchmarks
+### Running the benchmarks

+The benchmark command is located in `./benchmark/run.js`

+#### arguments

+- `--results <result.json>` (optional)

-The benchmark command is located in `./benchmark/run.js`.
-It has one optional argument `--results` which can be used to point to a previous created results file instead running a new benchmark.
+Point to a previous created results file instead of running a new benchmark.
 Useful for markdown tweaking.

+- `--runs <num>`

+If you want to change the default number of runs (which is 3)

 ## Rationale for using the optimized handler by default